On this page:

 Metadata in Artstor

-You can edit all the items in a project, set, or saved filter by selecting the actions menu and then Edit All.
+You can edit all the items in a project, set, or saved filter by selecting all items on the page displaying in the item panel, then going to the the Actions Bar and clicking Edit all # items in project.
 Remember that any data entered where it shows “Multiple Values” greyed out in a field will be overwritten if you type new data in the field.
 It’s generally not recommended edit all items unless you are adding text to a new field, or correcting the text of a field that possesses the same data across records.